-One more thing: If you know you’re about to leave the workforce—whether it’s because you’ve decided to take early retirement or you believe a lay-off is imminent—it’s a good idea to ask your doctor and your dentist whether there are any procedures they would recommend you take care of while you’re still covered by your employer’s health plan.
+In addition, if you know you’re about to leave the workforce—whether you’ve decided to take early retirement or you believe a layoff is imminent—it’s a good idea to ask your doctor and your dentist whether there are any procedures they would recommend you take care of while you’re still covered by your employer’s health plan.

 And, of course, it can’t hurt to start exercising and eating right, if you’re not already.
 As Storey notes, “The best health insurance is staying healthy.”